• Skip to primary navigation

 But to wholly reject emojis is to reject reality.
 Like it or not, emojis are an evolution in how we communicate.
 It doesn’t [necessarily] signal that the written word and our society is doomed.

 PS.
 It was spring of 2015, I had a blog that I never published because it was not well received.
-I love to talk about trends, and on the horizon I saw three big trends.
-So I shared the concept of the blog to a two bright interns still in college.
+I love to talk about trends, and on the horizon, I saw three big trends.
+So I shared the concept of the blog with two bright interns still in college.
 I explained to them how problems change, so solutions change too.
 This is what motivates trends.

 So I predicted that 1) Tiny Houses are going to be big.
 2) Living in vans is going to be big.
 3) And emojis that we enjoy in texts and on Instagram were going to spill over into everyday life.